Zaragoza asks for more police amid rise in robberies in neighborhoods

 Cameras and open data as support for urban surveillance 🚔

 Technology offers complementary tools for security.
 Video surveillance systems with video analytics, license plate recognition, and open data platforms allow local police to cross-reference information in real time.
 These solutions do not replace physical presence but optimize resources.
-Zaragoza already has sensors in commercial areas; integrating them with National Police systems could speed up response to incidents in the most affected neighborhoods.
+Zaragoza already has sensors in commercial areas; integrating them with the National Police systems could speed up response times to incidents in the most affected neighborhoods.

 The mayor asks for reinforcements while the thief uses an electric bike 🚲